-Legends said that in ancient times there was built a marble temple dedicated to Artemis, goddess of hunt, forests and animals.
-In the Greek mythology Artemis was described as a daughter of Zeus.
-Two thousands years ago Apostle Paul sent three of his students to Lefkada island to spread Christianity, and one of them was built a church, over the ruins of an ancient marble temple.
-The founder of the church, Sosion became the first bishop of Lefkada island.
+The history of Faneromeni Monastery and its surroundings dates back to ancient times.
+Local legends tell that thousands of years ago the inhabitants of Lefkada built a temple on this hill, which was dedicated to Greek Goddess Artemis.
+In the Greek mythology Artemis was described as a daughter of the mighty Zeus, who is a Goddess of hunt, forests and animals.
+Two thousands years ago Apostle Paul sent three of his disciples to Lefkada island to spread Christianity in the world, and one of them built a church over the ruins of the ancient temple.
+According the scriptures the founder of the church, Sosion became the first bishop of Lefkada.

-The name “Faneromeni” comes from the Greek word “Fanerono (Φανερώνω)”, which means “reveal”.
+Faneromeni Monastery has been rebuilt several times over centuries, because fires and earthquakes caused serious damages to the buildings.
+The name of the monastery, “Faneromeni” originates from the Greek word “Fanerono (Φανερώνω)”, which means “reveal”.

 By visiting Faneromeni Monastery in Lefkada travellers can meet many sights in one place.
 Outside the walls a small zoo was constructed for birds, turtles deers and squirrels.
 The small zoo is known as ‘the Ark’, where the cages of the animals are surrounded by lush vegetation.
 This tiny place is the only zoo in Lefkada, and can be interesting for small children.

 Inside the walls can be find the garden the monastery, where dozens of flowers grow next to the sidewalks.
 The atmospheres are peaceful here, most of the visitors walk around quietly and respect this holy place.
 The main church preserves a lot of sacred icons and frescoes, its interior is beautiful and it’s worth to walk into the building to look around.